 Regular inhalation of hypertonic saline improves the clinical outcomes of people with cystic fibrosis.
 It is not certain whether it is better to inhale hypertonic saline before, during or after clearing the airways with physical techniques, nor whether it is better to inhale it in the morning or in the evening.
 We looked for trials that compared these different timing regimens.

-The review included two studies with 63 people with cystic fibrosis aged between 18 and 64 years of age.
+The review included three studies with 77 people with cystic fibrosis aged between 18 and 64 years of age.
 The studies looked at the impact of the timing of hypertonic saline inhalation in relation to airway clearance techniques.
 The studies reported immediate outcomes after inhalation of hypertonic saline before, during or after physical airway clearance techniques.
-Both studies were short, involving only one to three treatments of each timing regimen.
+All studies were short, involving only one to three treatments of each timing regimen.

-While outcomes such as lung function did not show any difference between the regimens, people with cystic fibrosis perceived that inhaling hypertonic saline before or during airway clearance techniques was more effective and satisfying than inhaling hypertonic saline after airway clearance.
+While outcomes such as lung function did not show any difference between the regimens, people with cystic fibrosis perceived that inhaling hypertonic saline before or during airway clearance techniques may be more effective and satisfying than inhaling hypertonic saline after airway clearance.
 No studies comparing morning and evening inhalation were found.
-Because the long-term efficacy of hypertonic saline has only been established for twice-daily inhalations, clinicians should advise patients to inhale hypertonic saline twice daily.
-However, if only one dose per day is tolerated, the time of day at which it is inhaled could be based on convenience or tolerability until further evidence is available.
+The long-term efficacy of hypertonic saline has only been established for twice-daily inhalations; however, if only one dose per day is tolerated, the time of day at which it is inhaled could be based on convenience or tolerability until further evidence is available.

 Quality of the evidence

-People with cystic fibrosis could be encouraged to inhale hypertonic saline before or during airway clearance techniques to maximise perceived efficacy and satisfaction, even though these timing regimens may not have any better effect on lung function than inhalation after airway clearance techniques.
-Given the long-term efficacy of hypertonic saline has only been established for twice-daily inhalations, clinicians should advise patients to inhale hypertonic saline twice daily.
-However, if only one dose per day is tolerated, the time of day at which it is inhaled could be based on convenience or tolerability until evidence comparing these regimens is available.
+Timing of hypertonic saline inhalation makes little or no difference to lung function (low-certainty evidence).
+However, inhaling hypertonic saline before or during airway clearance techniques may maximise perceived efficacy and satisfaction.
+The long-term efficacy of hypertonic saline has only been established for twice-daily inhalations; however, if only one dose per day is tolerated, the time of day at which it is inhaled could be based on convenience or tolerability until evidence comparing these regimens is available.

 To determine whether the timing of hypertonic saline inhalation (in relation to airway clearance techniques or in relation to time of day) has an impact on its clinical efficacy in people with cystic fibrosis.